ecxai/ecxai/workshop-ppsn-2026.md

  - Workshop: August 29, 2026

 ## Submission
 Workshop papers must be submitted using [EasyChair](https://easychair.org/conferences/?conf=ppsnecxai2026).
 It is recommended to use the same templates as the papers submitted to the main PPSN conference.
 Each paper submitted to this workshop will be rigorously reviewed in a double-blind review process.
 In other words, authors should not know who the reviewers of their work are and reviewers should not know who the authors are.
 To this end, the following information is very important: Submitted papers should be ANONYMIZED.
 This means that they should NOT contain any element that may reveal the identity of their authors.
 This includes author names, affiliations, and acknowledgments.
 Moreover, any references to any of the author's own work should be made as if the work belonged to someone else.
-All accepted papers will be presented at the ECXAI workshop and appear on the EXCAI website.
+All accepted papers will be presented at the ECXAI workshop and appear on the ECXAI website.
 By submitting a paper, the author(s) agree that, if their paper is accepted, they will:

  - Submit a final, revised, camera-ready version to the workshop organisers on or before the camera-ready deadline.
  - Register at least one author by the author registration deadline to participate in the conference.

 ## Technical Programme Committee
-Jaume	Bacardit
+- Jaume	Bacardit
-Alexander	Brownlee
+- Alexander	Brownlee
-Stefano	Cagnoni
+- Stefano	Cagnoni
-Martin	Fyvie
+- Martin	Fyvie
-Stefano	Genetti
+- Stefano	Genetti
-Renan Beran	Kilic
+- Giovanni	Iacca
-Giovanni	Iacca
+- Renan Beran	Kilic
-David	Walker
+- David	Walker

 ## Organisers (in alphabetical order)